rgjha/data_science_basics/README.md

 11/12 March 2023: Scrap data from IMDB and do regression.
 Try how to fix absent ratings in matrix using ALS <br /> 13 March 2023: Check CNN and GNN.
 Much more left to do.
 Go back to Kaggle tomorrow <br />
 14 March 2023: Try using neural networks for stock prices and for CIFAR image set. <br />
+16 March 2023: Read about BERT and Transformers.
+Should get more NLP reading before going there <br />